sbhardwaj7529/wiseapp/README.md

 2. Ensure that you have python3 installed in your local machine.
 3. `cd` into the newly cloned repository and start the python virtual environment by running `source myenv/bin/activate`
 4. Then run `cd WiseTestPlatform` once, and run `python manage.py runserver` to start the django server.
 By default, the port is 8000.
 Thus the app is exposed at `http://localhost:8000`
+5. Import the postman collection present in the root directory of this project to Postman for APIs testing.

 ## Database Schema and models.py
 #### Model `User`